PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-09 09:42:27
+Last updated: 2024-04-09 09:43:00
-Random Quote: You want to dismantle an empire?
-Divide it! - Guillermo Gonzalez Calderoni
+Random Quote: Your heart's talking to you, Barney.
+Do you have the guts to listen to it? - Lily Aldrin